ethereum/EIPs/SIPS/sip-68.md

 ### Pause stake when rewards completed

 When a `StakingRewards` campaign has completed the contract needs to prevent anyone from staking into it.
-They wont accrue any rewards and can cause issues with inverse Synths that need to be rebalanced which need to be purged.
+They won't accrue rewards and can cause blocking issues with inverse Synths that need to be rebalanced which need to be purged.
-Adding `Pausable.sol` and modifer `notPaused` to `stake()` will allow the admin to set `paused` to `true` preventing anyone from staking. `SelfDestructible` has not been implemented and given the amout of value in these contracts probably best not to implement.
+Adding `Pausable.sol` and modifier `notPaused` to `stake()` will allow the admin to set `paused` to `true` preventing anyone from staking. `SelfDestructible` has not been implemented and given the amount of value in these contracts probably best not to implement.